 - the lifting of restrictions on society in general

 - the resumption of in-person learning and research together with wider student activities

 - an emphasis based less on national ‘rules’ and more on the reduction and management of risk, and good practice for achieving this

 - an understanding that the virus is unpredictable and significant risks remain

 - the advice prepared to support higher and further education bodies to plan an approach to COVID risk-reduction by the COVID-19 Advisory Sub-group for Universities and Colleges

 The guidance is subject to review and amendment to account for developments relating to alleviating the harms of the virus, the latest expert advice as that evolves, and consideration of feedback on effective implementation of the guidance itself.

 The guidance covers:

-- the framework for guidance at ‘beyond Level 0’
+- the national framework for guidance at ‘beyond Level 0’